Preventative Search and Rescue – PSAR

 Volunteers and Park staff will be stationed at the Dune Climb and Pierce Stocking Drive Lake Michigan Overlook during peak use times.

 We are looking for outgoing volunteers who have a love and knowledge of the Park.
-There is a role for everybody.
+There is a role for everybody on the PSAR team.
 Please review the PSAR Job Description and contact Jesse Lewit PSAR Coordinator jlewit1128@gmail.com.

 To learn more about becoming a PSAR Volunteer: